lxc/distrobuilder/doc/tutorials/use.md

 ## Build and launch the image

-The steps for building and launching the image depend on whether you want to use it with LXD or with LXC.
+The steps for building and launching the image depend on whether you want to use it with Incus or with LXC.

-### Create an image for LXD
+### Create an image for Incus

-To build an image for LXD, run `distrobuilder`.
-We are using the `build-incus` option to create an image for LXD.
+To build an image for Incus, run `distrobuilder`.
+We are using the `build-incus` option to create an image for Incus.

 - To create a container image: